 Step 3 – Exchange of Value

 The contract should clearly state what is being exchanged.
-We noted earlier that exchanging something of value is what makes a contract legally binding—for example, a monetary exchange for a service performed.
-Many times, the work done suffices as exchange of value rule.
+We noted earlier that exchanging something of value makes a contract legally binding—for example, a monetary exchange for a service performed.
+Many times, the work done suffices as an exchange of value rule.

 Step 4 – Expect Counter Offers

-If the other party doesn’t find the terms of the contract suitable, they can bargain or negotiate a counteroffer.
+If the other party doesn’t find the contract terms suitable, they can bargain or negotiate a counteroffer.
 In this case, you can either accept, decline, or make another offer.

 Step 5 – Get the Document Signed

 Once an offer is accepted, ratify the contract with legal signatures.
 To save time and money, and to ensure consistency, create a free, legally binding electronic signature that you can utilize automatically for all your documents.

 If you aren’t familiar with electronic signatures, here’s information about how you can sign contracts online.